Positive indiscernibles: Introduction

 \textbf{Main results.} Our main results are the following three modelling theorems.
-The thickness assumption is the mild assumption that being an indiscernible sequence is type-definable (\thref{thickness}). \begin{theorem}[str-modelling] \thlabel{str-modelling} Let $T$ be a thick theory.
+The thickness assumption is the mild assumption that being an indiscernible sequence is type-definable (\thref{thickness}).
+Further justification and reason for this assumption is given in the discussion after \thref{thickness,tree-tuple-extra-notation}.
+For the other definitions involved, we refer the reader to Section \ref{sec:generalised-indiscernibles}. \begin{theorem}[str-modelling] \thlabel{str-modelling} Let $T$ be a thick theory.
 Let $(a_\eta)_{\eta \in \omega^{<\omega}}$ be a tree of tuples of the same length and let $C$ be any set of parameters, then there is a tree $(b_\eta)_{\eta \in \omega^{<\omega}}$ that is str-indiscernible over $C$ and $\EM_\str$-based on $(a_\eta)_{\eta \in \omega^{<\omega}}$ over $C$. \end{theorem} In the process of proving the above theorem we prove \thref{str-basing}, which states that given a tall enough s-indiscernible tree we can base an str-indiscernible tree on it.
 This statement is interesting on its own because more information is carried over when basing one tree on another, instead of EM-basing trees on each other.
 Similarly, in proving the following theorem we prove that str$_0$-trees can be based on str-trees, see \thref{str0-basing}. \begin{theorem}[str$_0$-modelling] \thlabel{str0-modelling} Let $T$ be a thick theory.
 Let $(a_\eta)_{\eta \in \omega^{<\omega}}$ be a tree of tuples of the same length and let $C$ be any set of parameters, then there is a tree $(b_\eta)_{\eta \in \omega^{<\omega}}$ that is str$_0$-indiscernible over $C$ and $\EM_{\str_0}$-based on $(a_\eta)_{\eta \in \omega^{<\omega}}$ over $C$. \end{theorem} \begin{theorem}[array modelling] \thlabel{array-modelling} Let $T$ be a thick theory.
 Let $(a_{i,j})_{i,j < \omega}$ be an array of tuples of the same length and let $C$ be any set of parameters, then there is an array $(b_{i,j})_{i,j < \omega}$ that is array-indiscernible over $C$ and $\EM_{\ar}$-based on $(a_{i,j})_{i,j < \omega}$ over $C$. \end{theorem} As an application of the array modelling theorem we generalise the following from full first-order logic, completing a task from \cite[Remark 7.3]{dmitrieva_dividing_2023}. \begin{theorem} \thlabel{k-tp2-iff-2-tp2} Let $T$ be a thick theory.
 If $\phi(x, y)$ has $k$-\TPtwo for some $k \geq 2$ then some conjunction $\bigwedge_{i = 1}^n \phi(x, y_i)$ has $2$-\TPtwo.
-Hence, $T$ has $k$-\TPtwo for some $k \geq 2$ iff $T$ has $2$-\TPtwo. \end{theorem}
+Hence, $T$ has $k$-\TPtwo for some $k \geq 2$ iff $T$ has $2$-\TPtwo. \end{theorem} \textbf{Acknowledgements.} We thank the anonymous referee for their suggestions for improvement, and in particular for suggesting a simpler version of \thref{based-on-implications-non-reversible} compared to a previous version of this paper.